shsagir/play-area-sync/docs/app-design.md

 ## Frontend design

 Are you a full-stack developer?
 So far we have mostly covered performance on the PHP side.
+A lot of delivery can be optimized in the front facing side of your application.
 Let's have a look what can be done on the last meters and how to optimize content efficiency:

 ### Dealing with assets